How to Write a Chiropractic Book

 Emails – You might provide a subscription to installments of your content.
 That's what I did with Monday Morning Motivation.
-After I had sent about a thousand emails week after week for almost 20 years, I collected my favorites into my book, Thank God It's Monday.
+After I had sent about a thousand different emails week after week for almost 20 years, I collected my favorites into a book, Thank God It's Monday.

 Paywall – If the content you offer is especially valuable to a certain constituency, you might consider placing your video, blog posts or podcasts behind a paywall and charging for access to a one-time download or a subscription.

 Online course – If your content has a teaching component, there are platforms such as Teachable.com that allow you to deliver content, provide testing and even charge for access to your courseware.

 You should consider channels other than a book for your book idea.
 That's why it's so important to know your motive for writing your book.
 There could be other ways of distributing and monetizing your intellectual property.

 Begin Your Book with the End in Mind

 If you're still convinced that writing a chiropractic book is the way to go, there's one other important question to consider before you put a single word to paper: How will your book get to buyers?

 Marketing won't be a major issue if you've been able to secure a publisher for your book.
 They'll take care of those details.
 Granted, your publisher will also take the lion's share of the profits and risk.